-6.6 Metering
+6.5 Metering / Measurement & Verification

 Certain measures may require post-installation metering, trending analysis, and/or a Statement of Substantial Completion by the installing contractor.
-This will be requested by the Program Manager during application review.
+In particular, measures with high savings uncertainty may be required to submit measurement and verification (M&V) data to prove measure performance prior to receiving the incentive.
+This will be clearly requested by the Program Manager during application review and outlined on a subsequent approval letter.